vergoh/vnstat-snap/README.md

 All the configuration options in Snap mirror the same names as in the vnStat configuration file but in full lower case.
 From vnStat's perspective, the active configuration can be queried with `vnstat --showconfig`.
-A restart of the daemon is still needed when changing daemon related configuration options.
+A restart of the daemon is needed after changing daemon related configuration options.
 See the [vnstat.conf man page](https://humdi.net/vnstat/man/vnstat.conf.html) for longer description for each option.